okta/okta.github.io/_source/_posts/2018-09-12-secure-java-ee-rest-api.md

 }
 ```

 You now have a REST API built with Java EE!
 However, it's not secure.
 In the following sections, I'll show you how to secure it using Okta's JWT Verifier for Java, Spring Security, and Pac4j.

-## Add OIDC Security with Okta
+## Add OIDC Security with Okta to Your Java REST API

 You will need to create an OIDC Application in Okta to verify the security configurations you're about to implement work.
 To make this effortless, you can use Okta's API for OIDC.
 At Okta, our goal is to make [identity management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're used to.
 Okta is a cloud service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.
 Our API enables you to: